Recurrent Memory Transformer: Introduction

 Our work introduces a memory-augmented segment-level recurrent Transformer named Recurrent Memory Transformer (RMT).
 RMT uses a memory mechanism based on special memory tokens~\citep{burtsev2020memory-transformer} added to the input sequence.
 Memory tokens provide additional reserved capacity to the model that could be used to process information which is not directly representing any element in the input sequence.
 To process long sequences, we split them into segments and pass memory states from a previous to a current segment.
 This memory passing makes the model recurrent and removes the input sequence length limitations.
 RMT model can theoretically work with infinite lengths but, in practice, it is limited by memory capacity and the efficiency of memory access/update operations.
 Our implementation of both memory and recurrence in RMT requires no changes to the Transformer model because modifications are made only to the input and output sequences of the model.

-We tested RMT on the tasks that require a global information about the whole input sequence to be solved.
+We tested RMT on the tasks that require global information about the whole input sequence to be solved.
 We use copy, reverse, and associative retrieval tasks in the setting where the input sequence is split into segments.
 RMT and Transformer-XL perfectly solve these tasks, but exceeding some value of sequence length, RMT starts to outperform Transformer-XL.
 Also, we experimentally show that the proposed Recurrent Memory Transformer requires less memory size to perform closely to Transformer-XL on language modeling tasks.
-RMT code and experiments are available\footnote{\url{https://github.com/booydar/transformer-xl}}.
+RMT code and experiments are available\footnote{\url{https://github.com/booydar/LM-RMT}.
+The code, results of the raw experiments and hyperparameters are provided in the supplementary materials and on GitHub.}.